-This pledge concludes a two-year process that began with a five-city, national listening tour, during which we met with three dozen of our nation's most influential institutional investors - from pension funds to insurance giants to investment banks controlling a combined \$4 trillion in investible capital -- to identify barriers and challenges to growing the green finance market.
+My signature on that document concluded a two-year process that began with a five-city, national listening tour, where we met with market experts and investors to identify barriers and challenges to growing the green finance market.

-This led to my partnering with the Milken Institute and the UK publication, Environmental Finance, to gather the best minds in the green bond marketplace to develop actionable strategies to stimulate a more robust green market in the United States and elsewhere.
+This led to my partnering with the Milken Institute and Environmental Finance, the host of today's event.
+We gathered the best minds in the green bond marketplace to develop actionable strategies to stimulate a more robust green market in the United States and elsewhere.